-One of Auckland’s best known art works, Terry Stringer’s Mountain Fountain is situated in the grounds of the Holy Trinity Cathedral.
+One of Auckland’s best-known art works, Terry Stringer’s Mountain Fountain is situated in the grounds of the Holy Trinity Cathedral.
 Mountain Fountain is given prominence at its new location at the busy intersection of Parnell Road and St Stephens Avenue.
-At night, new and improved lighting dramatically showcases the sculpture against the Cathedral’s complementary roofline, giving Mountain Fountain a greater presence than it enjoyed at Aotea Square.
+At night, lighting dramatically showcases the sculpture against the Cathedral’s complementary roofline, giving Mountain Fountain a greater presence than it previously enjoyed at Aotea Square.

 Mountain Fountain was removed from Aotea Square in October 2008, due to the square’s redevelopment.
 A decision was made to relocate the sculpture and after exploring a number of sites, the grounds of the Holy Trinity Cathedral, Parnell was supported by public feedback, the artist Terry Stringer, the Advisory Panel for Public Art and the Cathedral Council.

 Address: Holy Trinity Cathedral, Cnr Parnell Rd & St Stephen’s Ave, Parnell